maoberlehner/markus-oberlehner-net/content/blog/vue-application-structure-and-css-architecture.md

 ## Conclusion

 I'm pretty convinced there isn't the one and only *correct way* of doing things in programming. **Every one of the three approaches we've investigated has its pros and cons**.
-Tough, I have to say, that using *only* Sass Mixins or *only* CSS classes to build Vue.js applications, might be not the best approach.
+Though, I have to say, that using *only* Sass Mixins or *only* CSS classes to build Vue.js applications, might be not the best approach.

 I think it depends very much on the nature of the application you're building.
 If you're building a large scale application and you want it to be very fast, even on low end devices, it might be wise to carefully consider if you're adding a new component or you use a regular HTML element and add the styling via a CSS class or a Sass Mixin.